 It does seem, as this Citylab piece argues, that my initial scepticism was ill-founded. Île-de-France is avoiding London’s mistakes with a proposal that significantly reduces journey times and connects densely-populated areas to the metro network.
 Perhaps France’s stringent requirements for public inquiries are not such a bad idea.

 Instead of looking to London, one could instead take inspiration from the successful gondolas of a number of Latin American cities.
-Mountainous Medellín has 4 lines in its Metrocable network, which has proven popular and served as the blueprint for other projects around the world.
+Mountainous Medellín has 4 lines in its Metrocable network, which has proved popular and served as the blueprint for other projects around the world.
 La Paz now has 10 lines in its Mi Teleférico system, while Caracas has a Metrocable line, and Ecatepec, outside Mexico City, has Mexicable.

 The Créteil line was originally known as Téléval, but was renamed Câble A to imply the existence of a series of lines, to be called Câble B, Câble C etc. Indeed, as of 2016, twelve other projects were being studied: some, like Téléval, in the nearer suburbs, and others further out, especially in the Yvelines department.